 To understand the reasoning that led the French to develop such admiration for Egyptology, let’s go back to Napoleon Bonaparte’s campaign to Egypt in 1798.
-For it was the French Emperor-to-be who attempted to conquer Egypt in order to counteract the English influence in the Middle-East and India.
+The French Emperor-to-be attempted to conquer Egypt to counteract the English influence in the Middle East and India.
 The General was not coming to Egypt with soldiers only.
-As a newly elected member of the French Academy of Sciences, he took with him 167 savants to Egypt in 1798.
+As a newly elected French Academy of Sciences member, he took 167 savants to Egypt in 1798.
 There he founded the first modern scientific institute in Egypt: the Institut d’Egypte in Cairo.

 The Luxor obelisk on its way to France

-King Charles X (1757-1836) showed an interest in Ancient Egypt and commissioned Jean-François Champollion (who deciphered the ancient hieroglyphs) to arrange for an obelisk to be brought back to Paris.
+King Charles X (1757-1836) showed an interest in Ancient Egypt and commissioned Jean-François Champollion (who deciphered the ancient hieroglyphs) to arrange for an obelisk to be returned to Paris.

-In 1831, Mohammed-Ali, Viceroy of Egypt offered France one of the two obelisks which guarded the entrance of the temple of Luxor in Upper Egypt.
-Both dated back to the time of Pharaoh Ramses II, arguably the most powerful king of Ancient Egypt.
+In 1831, Mohammed-Ali, Viceroy of Egypt, offered France one of the two obelisks which guarded the entrance of the temple of Luxor in Upper Egypt.
+Both date back to Pharaoh Ramses II, the most powerful king of Ancient Egypt.

-A special ship, the Luxor, was designed to carry the obelisk to France down the Nile and across the Mediterranean Sea to the port city of Toulon, and then by river to Paris.
+A unique ship, the Luxor, was designed to carry the obelisk to France down the Nile and across the Mediterranean Sea to the port city of Toulon and then by river to Paris.

 Raising the Obelisk on place de la Concorde

 Some 3,500 years old, the obelisk is the oldest monument standing in Paris.
 It is 23 metres tall and weighs 220 tons.
-The French capital, however, was not the only European city to display an obelisk.
+However, the French capital was not the only European city to display an obelisk.

 Other Egyptian obelisks in Europe

-- The one standing in Saint Peter’s Square in Rome was transferred by the Romans to decorate the circus.
+- The Romans transferred the one standing in Saint Peter’s Square in Rome to decorate the circus.